-Under this scheme, companies with high electricity costs only have to pay a reduced EEG surcharge.
-This exemption only applies to electricity-cost-intensive companies from those sectors that are in international competition.
+The regulation stipulates that electricity-cost-intensive companies only have to pay a reduced EEG surcharge.
+This exemption only applies to electricity-cost-intensive companies from those industries that are in international competition.
 The competitiveness and thus the jobs of electricity-cost-intensive industry, which pays high electricity prices compared with international competitors, should not be jeopardized.

-In the future, electricity (cost)-intensive companies can and should continue to apply for a reduction in the EEG surcharge for the following year.
-To do so, they must provide evidence of high electricity cost intensity as part of the fully electronic application process.
+Electricity (cost)-intensive companies can and should continue to apply for a reduction in the EEG surcharge for the following year in the future.
+To do so, they must prove in particular a high electricity cost intensity as part of the fully electronic application process.

 New requirements for the special equalization scheme

-Companies with high electricity costs can also apply in 2021 for a reduction in the EEG surcharge for the following year 2022.
-In particular, they must prove that they have high electricity cost intensity.
-The amendment to the EEG will make it easier for companies to apply for the special equalization scheme in the future.
+Electricity-cost-intensive companies can also apply in 2021 for a reduction in the EEG surcharge for the following year 2022 by submitting an application.
+To do so, they must demonstrate a high electricity cost intensity in particular.
+Here, the EEG amendment brings certain relief for the applying companies in their future applications for the special equalization scheme.

-The required electricity cost intensity threshold will be lowered by 1 percent in each of the next three years, from 14 percent in application year 2021 to ultimately 11 percent in application year 2024.
-The successive lowering of the so-called CIP threshold could just about catch up in particular with those companies that would not have reached the required thresholds in the future (due to the crisis).
+The required electricity cost intensity threshold is set 1 percent lower in each of the next three years, from 14 percent in claim year 2021 to ultimately 11 percent in claim year 2024.
+The successive reduction of the so-called CIP threshold could just about catch up in particular those companies that would not have reached the required thresholds in the future (due to the crisis).

 In addition, there is a real relief for companies that have recently suffered production declines or fluctuations, the new “2 out of 3 rule”.
-In the three application years 2021, 2022 and 2023, only any two (favorable) of these fiscal years are to be used as the basis for calculating electricity consumption and GVA instead of the usual last three completed fiscal years.
-Companies can therefore choose, for example, not to take into account the crisis year 2020 and its low electricity consumption for the application to limit the EEG levy in 2022.
+In the three application years of 2021, 2022, and 2023, only any two (favorable) of these fiscal years shall be used in the calculations of electricity consumption and GVA instead of the last three completed fiscal years that would otherwise be used.
+Companies can therefore decide, for example, that the crisis year 2020 and its low electricity consumption will not be taken into account for the application to limit the EEG surcharge in 2022.

-The capping effect for electricity consumption volumes above the 1 GWh deductible will be set at 15% of the EEG surcharge for all successful applicants, regardless of list membership.
-Regulations for cap and super-cap remain in place alongside this.
+The capping effect for electricity consumption volumes above the 1 GWh deductible is set at 15% of the EEG levy for all successful applicants, regardless of list membership.
+Regulations for cap and super-cap remain in place.

-The amendment to the EEG 2021 has a number of changes in store which will continue to pose major challenges for the companies concerned in 2021, but which also hold some opportunities in store.
+The amendment to the EEG 2021 holds a number of changes in store that will continue to pose major challenges for the companies affected in 2021, but also hold some opportunities in store.

 15.02.2021 – Stefan Ulrich – firstname.lastname@example.org